may, 30:

 Das bin ich – das kleine wiederkehrende Tattoo ist tatsächlich meines.
 Die Bilder dieser Serie sind /gepromptete Beschreibungen der nach außen hin unsichtbaren und somit nicht auf fotografischem Wege visualisierbaren Symptome der Multiplen Sklerose in meinem Fall.
 Diese ersten drei Bilder zeigen das Restless Legs Syndrom, Ataxie und das Uhthoff-Phänomen.

-Ich freue mich sehr, dass eines der Bilder derzeit in der von Boris Eldagsen kuratierten Ausstellung »Rivals« im Rahmen des Europäischen Monats der Fotografie in Berlin gezeigt wird, Teil der Erstausgabe des AI Art Magazines ist, in diesem Rahmen das »Goldene Ticket« gewonnen hat sowie in der »Global Fusion Tour« im Design Zentrum Hamburg hing, zwei mal (!) im Forbes Magazine und im Peta Pixel besprochen wurde sowie eine Auszeichnung der Deutschen Multiple Sklerosegesellschaft (DMSG) erhalten hat.
-Zudem waren zwei der Bilder Teil der Ausstellung »The Dark Side« in der Boomer Gallery in London und im April wird die Serie in der Cluster Gallery gezeigt, ebenfalls in London.
+Ich freue mich sehr, dass »Ataxia« aus dieser Seriein der von Boris Eldagsen kuratierten Ausstellung »Rivals« im Rahmen des Europäischen Monats der Fotografie (EMoP) 2025 in Berlin gezeigt wurde, Teil der Erstausgabe des AI Art Magazines ist, in diesem Rahmen das »Goldene Ticket« gewonnen hat sowie in der »Global Fusion Tour« im Design Zentrum Hamburg und in der ORF Galerie in Wien hing, zwei mal (!) im Forbes Magazine und (ein mal) im Peta Pixel besprochen wurde.
+Die Serie als solche hat eine Auszeichnung der Deutschen Multiple Sklerosegesellschaft (DMSG) erhalten hat.
+Zudem waren zwei der Bilder Teil der Ausstellung »The Dark Side« in der Boomer Gallery in London.
+Das Video der Arbeit (Sound on!
+Der liegt mir auch am Herzen!) war im April 2025 in der Cluster Gallery, ebenfalls in London, zu sehen.
+Jetzt im Juni 2025 wird die Arbeit im »Currents New Media« in Santa Fe, New Mexico ausgestellt.
 Links below!

 That's me – the small recurring tattoo is actually mine.
 The pictures in this series are /prompted descriptions of the symptoms of multiple sclerosis in my case, which are invisible to the outside world and therefore cannot be visualised photographically.
 These first three pictures show restless legs syndrome, ataxia and the Uhthoff phenomenon.